jamescherti/easysession.el/README.md

 - It can be bulky and slow in operation.
 - It primarily saves Emacs' state on exit and restores it on startup, making it difficult to switch between different session files during an editing session.
 - It lacks support for saving and restoring indirect buffers (clones).
+- The `desktop.el` package saves and restores major modes and important global variables, which can prevent some packages from initializing correctly.
+For example, the `vdiff` package may stop working after comparing two files and reloading Emacs and the `desktop.el` session.
+This issue has also occurred with a few other packages.

 In contrast, `easysession.el` offers enhanced functionality:
 - It supports saving and loading various buffer types, including indirect buffers (clones).